-This is a proposal against SSC-3 r4a.
-At the discretion of the SSC working group, this could instead be a proposal against SSC-4.
+This is a proposal against the text in SSC-3 r4a, but, at the decision of the SSC working group, will be included in SSC-4.

 The purpose of this proposal is to provide a way for the application client to pass a wrapped encryption key to the device server (note: this is different than passing an encryption key; the goal is to encrypt the encryption key).
 This feature has some of the following benefits: